Top Ten Gretsch Guitar Players

 Neil Young bought a late 50s White Falcon with a mono output (it can only put out one signal).
 He traded it for a stereo version (which allows the user to output the signal to two different amplifiers) with Stephen Stills while they were in Buffalo Springfield.
 He used it frequently on songs like "Southern Man" and "Ohio".

 He played an orange 6120, which he modified by putting in a Gibson P-90 pickup.
-When he was killed in a car accident while in England, his guitar was temporarily impounded by police along with his other possessions.
+When he was killed in a car accident while in England, his guitar was temporarily impounded by the police along with his other possessions.
 A young police officer, who eventually became Dave Dee from Dave Dee, Dozy, Beaky, Mick & Tich, learned how to play guitar on Eddie's Gretsch over several nights while it was impounded.

 Lead guitarist and singer for the Stray Cats.
 He has several Gretsch guitars in his collection, and he has an endorsement deal with the company.
 They make about ten different Setzer signature models.

-Pete received a 6120 from Joe Walsh (along with a Fender Bandmaster and an Edwards volume pedal).
+Pete received a 6120 from Joe Walsh along with a Fender Bandmaster and an Edwards volume pedal.
 It became his studio setup.
 This rig is responsible for the guitar tone on Who's Next and almost all projects that followed.

 Duane Eddy also used a 6120, similar to Eddie Cochran's.

 As mentioned above, he bought a stereo version of the White Falcon and traded it with Neil Young for a mono version while they were both in Buffalo Springfield.
-He used it frequently afterwards, particularly while in Manassas.
+He used it frequently afterward, particularly while in Manassas.

 The guitarist for The Monkees.
 Since The Monkees had an endorsement deal with Gretsch, the company built him a custom-made 12-string Gretsch guitar that became permanently associated with him.